autohitch logo

 Model Year Changeover

 Another opportune time is late summer through fall, when dealers are anxious to clear older models before the new model year arrives.
-This changeover period sees bigger incentives and discounts on the outgoing generation.
-August/September are peak transition months for most brands, but deals appear as early as May for some brands.

 If you’re fine skipping the latest model, target outgoing vehicles in summer through December.
 Just ensure it’s not being redesigned or discontinued for reasons besides normal progression.